-In the US, child neglect includes physical, medical, educational and emotional neglect1.
+In the United States, child neglect includes physical, medical, educational and emotional neglect1.
 Parental neglect causing harm to a child through the lack of care or supervision is a criminal act as defined by Federal Child Abuse Prevention and Treatment Act (CAPTA, 1996).

 What is Childhood Emotional Neglect?
 (Definition Of Neglect)